fantpmas/hylia/src/posts/coffee-table-base.md

 ---

-Finished the base for the coffee table (and already working on a second, more sturdier version of the base)
+Finished the base for the coffee table (and already working on a second, more sturdier version of the base).​

 Made tapered legs with a nice roundover on one side.
 ![](/images/Walnut%20Coffee%20Table%20Legs.jpg)